Why the Batting Title Holds a Special Place in NPB

 Related books are also helpful

-Trends in Batting Title Races and the Road Ahead
+Trends in Batting Title Winning Averages

 The winning batting average for the NPB title has fluctuated across eras.
 In the 1950s and 1960s, the typical winning mark hovered around .330, but during pitcher-dominant periods, it occasionally dipped below .300.
 In 2014, Murton won the Central League title at .338 while Yoshio Itoi of the Orix Buffaloes took the Pacific League crown at .331, both relatively high figures.
 By contrast, in 2012, when the controversial unified ball suppressed offense league-wide, Katsuya Kakunaka of the Lotte Marines won the Pacific League title at just .312.
-In recent years, rising fastball velocities and increasingly sophisticated breaking pitches have made hitting .300 a significant achievement in itself.
+Since the mid-2010s, rising fastball velocities and increasingly sophisticated breaking pitches have made hitting .300 a significant achievement in itself.
 In 2023, Toshiro Miyazaki of the DeNA BayStars won the Central League title at .326, while Yuma Tongu of the Orix Buffaloes claimed the Pacific League crown at .307.
 As the balance between pitching and hitting continues to shift, the nature of batting title races will keep evolving.